SNF-Root/Smart-Lab/README.md

 ### View Local Output Data

-To view the output files of a specific machine stored locally on the collector, navigate to the `src/Machines/Machine-Of-Your-Choice/data` directory.
-There you will find directories labeled `Output_Plots` and `Output_Text` that contain graphs and reports respectively.
+To view the output files of a specific machine stored locally on the collector, navigate to the `src/Machines/Machine-Type/(data)Machine-Name` directory.
+There you will find directories labeled `Output_Plots` and `Output_Text` that contain graphs and reports in `.png` and `.txt` form respectively.

 ## License